-- Government is addressing the systemic weaknesses identified by the Commission to prevent state capture in any form going forward. - Government is working to further empower the Witness Protection Unit through the introduction of stronger legislation to protect whistle blowers and witnesses. - Government is finalising the draft Public Procurement Bill to close policy gaps in procurement as a measure to prevent corruption. - The National Anti-Corruption Advisory Council is in place to advise on suitable mechanisms to stem corruption.
+- Addressing the systemic weaknesses identified by the Commission to prevent state capture in any form going forward. - Further empower the Witness Protection Unit through the introduction of stronger legislation to protect whistle blowers and witnesses. - Finalising the draft Public Procurement Bill to close policy gaps in procurement as a measure to prevent corruption. - The National Anti-Corruption Advisory Council is in place to advise on suitable mechanisms to stem corruption.